-Sustainability in particular is at the heart of Kingspan Environmental Australia, whose state of the art facilities across the country are setting the company on track to achieve its goal of 100% renewable energy by 2020.
+Sustainability in particular is at the heart of Kingspan Water & Energy Australia, whose state of the art facilities across the country are setting the company on track to achieve its goal of 100% renewable energy by 2020.
 Across the country, Kingspan tanks are integral components of a breadth of sustainable water management solutions including rainwater systems, rural fire fighting facilities, and potable water storage.

 Drawing from years of diverse, global experience, Kingspan has the knowledge, skills, and resources to genuinely invest in a rainwater harvesting agenda.
 Their research and development operations are targeted toward producing new products and product improvements that enhance the overall reliability, attractiveness, and cost effectiveness of rainwater harvesting and storage.

 Kingspan’s sustainability efforts also extend beyond the supply of efficient products and services.
 The company’s deserved reputation as a key thought leader within the global rainwater management sectors means that they are well positioned to educate professionals of the critical nature of rainwater management.